Rubasoff/restaurants/README.md

 If it is after 11:00 then it is too late, vote can’t be changed<br />
 Each restaurant provides new menu each day.<br />

+# Rest API:
-The number of votes is displayed as a numeric field in JSON format.
+<b>Hint:</b> The number of votes is displayed as a numeric field in JSON format.
 If the request doesn't contain a date as a parameter <br />
 the response will contain the count of votes from the whole period or only for the date parameter <br />

-# Rest API:
+# /rest/v1/profile/registration
+<b>POST (consume and produce JSON)</b> - register new user.<br />

+Consumed JSON example:<br />
+{<br />
+	"name": "new user",<br />
+	"email": "mail@mail.ru",<br />
+	"password": "password"<br />
+}<br />

+CURL example:<br />
+curl -H 'Content-Type: application/json' -X POST -d @jsonfile.txt http://localhost:8080/rest/v1/profile/registration<br />

+Produced JSON example:<br />
+{
+   "id": 100010,
+   "name": "new user",
+   "email": "mail@mail.ru",
+   "password": "password",
+   "enabled": true,
+   "registered": 1480396232917
+}

 # /rest/v1/profile/vote
 <b>POST (consume JSON)</b> - make vote for restaurant.<br />